aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 # R

+## Resource Account

+- A resource account can be created only once.
+An entity may call `create_account` in an attempt to claim an account ahead of the creation of a resource account.
+But if a resource account is found, Aptos will transition ownership of the account over to the resource account.
+This is done by validating that the account has yet to execute any transactions and that the `Account::signer_capbility_offer::for` is none.
+The probability of a collision where someone has legitimately produced a private key that maps to a resource account address is improbably low.
+- See the "resource account" references in [account.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/account.move) for more details.

 ## REST Service

 - The REST Service component is the external interface of a Aptos node.
 Any incoming client request, such as submitted transactions or queries, must first go through the REST Service.
 A client needs to go through the REST Service component to access storage or any other component in the system.
 This filters requests and protects the system.